Cryio/Karma_Tech/README.md

 - **Permanent Ban:** Severe or continued violations may result in a permanent ban from the community and or legal action.

 ## Conclusion
-By using the Maa Karmaa Global Engineering LLP website, you agree to abide by this Code of Conduct.
+By using the Karma Tech website, you agree to abide by this Code of Conduct.
 Let's create a positive and respectful online space for everyone.
 Thank you for being a part of our community!